 My name is Prune, and I am a (very) independent reporter and a novelist.
 Born in France in 1981, I graduated with a Master in International Law.
 I have lived in the U.K., Spain, Budapest, Brussels, Paris, and Nicosia before settling in Berlin in 2008.

-My debut non-fiction book, La fille & le moudjahidine (Carnets Nord, Paris, 2015) is an intense and evocative chronicle of my friendship with a Dagestani MMA fighter – a refugee in Germany drawn to jihad in Syria – as Europe grapples with the rising specter of islamic terrorism.
+My debut non-fiction book, La fille & le moudjahidine (Carnets Nord, Paris, 2015) is an intense chronicle of my friendship with a Dagestani MMA fighter – a refugee in Germany drawn to jihad in Syria – as Europe grapples with the rising specter of islamic terrorism.

 L’Heure d’été (Anne Carrière, Paris, 2019; reed.
 Points, 2020) paints a vivid portrait of the hopes and disillusions of a Millennials couple in Berlin struggling with precarity, gentrification, and free love in a rapidly changing Europe.
 L’heure d’été was finalist for the Prix Goncourt of the first novel.

 I was a Milena Jesenská Visiting Fellow at the Institute for Human Sciences (IWM) in Vienna and a journalist invited at the Max Planck Institute for International Law in Heidelberg.
-In 2025, I will be a resident of the Villa Albertine in Texas, conducting literary research on mothers’ mental health in one of the most conservative state in the U.S.
+In 2025, I will be a resident of the Villa Albertine in Texas, conducting literary research on maternal mental health in one of the most conservative state in the U.S.

 Member of the reporters collective Longshot, I am represented by Laurence Laluyaux at RCW, London.